What makes bread plant based?

 When it comes to picking out the best ingredients in your bread, go for the whole grains (the whole nutrition package!)

 Why go whole?
-Because not only do you get the beneficial vitamins, minerals and fiber… the bonus is that you may reduce your odds of heart disease, certain cancers, and diabetes when choosing whole over refined grains(1).
+Because not only do you get the beneficial vitamins, minerals and fiber… the bonus is that some research suggests you may reduce your odds of heart disease, certain cancers, and diabetes when choosing whole over refined grains(1).

 Whole grains already have the good stuff in them, why take them out?

 How do you spot whole grains?
 Look at the ingredients list.
-Words like, “whole wheat” and “whole rye” are whole grains, and will likely be the first ingredient listed.
+Words like with the word ‘whole’ such as: ‘whole wheat’ and ‘whole rye’ are whole grains, and will likely be the first ingredient listed.

 Don’t Be Too Salty